RV Stabilizer has everything you’ll need to stabilize your camper on any kind of terrain.

-These stabilizers keep your RV or trailer steady so it doesn't bounce when you walk in it.
-Swiveling stabilizer pole rotates easily to adjust the jack to the appropriate height.
+Keeps vehicle steady so it doesn't bounce when you walk in it.
+Swiveling stabilizer pole rotates easily to adjust jack to appropriate height.
+Supports 6000 pounds.

-If this is used at the full 17-in. extension, it becomes a little wobbly.
+If used at the full 17-inch extension, it becomes a little wobbly.

 Using an RV to travel means not paying for motel rooms, being able to stop whenever and wherever you like, and of course, always having a bathroom available no matter where you are, even at 70 miles per hour on the freeway.
 To enjoy all the comforts of your RV, especially when you’re off the road, you’ll need an RV stabilizer to keep the RV from rocking back and forth.
 This is especially true if you have an absorption refrigerator, which must be level when the RV is parked.